Policy 5460B

 An individual with a disability is defined as a person who has (or is regarded as having) a physical or mental impairment that substantially limits one or more major life activities.
 Major life activities include, but are not limited to, caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, controlling bodily functions, and working.

-All students, including those with disabilities, must meet required normal and essential academic standards for class admission and participation in post-secondary programs and activities.
+All students, including those with disabilities, are required to meet the essential academic standards necessary for class admission and participation in post-secondary programs and activities.

 Confidentiality of Disability Records

-Information concerning student disabilities, including medical statements and clinical records will be kept confidential in accordance with applicable laws.
-Information concerning student disabilities may be released to Western personnel on an as-needed basis for legitimate educational and compliance reasons, to safety and health personnel if emergency treatment is needed, to government or Western officials investigating compliance with applicable disability law upon request, and as may be required by law.
+Information concerning student disabilities, including medical statements and clinical records, will be kept confidential in accordance with applicable laws.
 Wellbeing & Accessibility staff and Western personnel may access student educational records including medical statements and clinical records for legitimate educational purposes only.
-Students may sign a release of information form for any other disclosures and may revoke consent in writing at any time.
+Access may also be granted to health and safety personnel in emergencies; government officials investigating compliance with disability laws, and as otherwise required by law.
+Students may provide written consent for additional disclosures and may revoke this consent at any time in writing.

 Requesting Academic Accommodation